azmoon20/azmoon20/README.md

 ## 🔹 About Me

-- 🎓 Electronics Engineer with a focus on **Power Electronics**
+- 🎓 Electrical Engineer with a focus on **Power Electronics**
-- 🔌 Experienced in programming microcontrollers (STM32, AVR, ESP32, Arduino)
+- 🔌 Experienced in programming microcontrollers (STM32, AVR, Arduino)
 - 🔧 Specialized in **DC-DC converter design for electric vehicles**
 - 💬 Proficient in C and C++ for low-level programming
 - 🌍 Based in Iran